vwheatle/SystemsProgramming-WarmUp/warmUp.md

 }
 ```

 Hooray for indirection!
-Sorry if this is too many words, I wrote out my *entire* thought process.
+Sorry if this is too many words and not much meaning per word, I wrote out my *entire* thought process.

 ## Question 2